chinni-03/chinni-03/README.md

 # 💫 About Me:
-B.Tech Computer Science student with a 9.33 GPA, skilled in programming, MERN stack, and Python.
+Final Year Computer Science student with a cummulative GPA of 9.33, skilled in programming, MERN stack, and Python.
 Experienced in developing user-centric applications and leading agile projects.
 Seeking to contribute technical expertise to impactful and innovative solutions.
 I'm currently learning Flutter.

 ## 🌐 Socials: